shabbychef/madness/README.md

 answer.

-First, we grab the geographic and taste data, prepend a one to the vector, take an outer product and compute the mean and covariance:
+First, we grab the geographic and taste data, prepend a one to the vector, take an outer product and compute the mean and covariance.
+The MGLH statistics can be posed in terms of the eigenvalues of a certain matrix.
+Here these are statistics are computed so as to equal zero under the null hypothesis of all zero linear regression coefficient from geography to taste.
+We get the approximate standard errors from the delta method, and compute Wald statistics.

 ```r